chef/chef-web-docs/chef_master/source/debug.rst

 Advanced
 =====================================================
-Some more complex ways to debug issues with a chef-client run include:
+Some more complex ways to debug issues with a Chef Infra Client run include:

 * Using the **chef_handler** cookbook
 * Using the chef-shell and the **breakpoint** resource to add breakpoints to recipes, and to then step through the recipes using the breakpoints
 * Using the ``debug_value`` method from chef-shell to identify the location(s) from which attribute values are being set
-* Using the ``ignore_failure`` method in a recipe to force the chef-client to move past an error to see what else is going on in the recipe, outside of a known failure
+* Using the ``ignore_failure`` method in a recipe to force the Chef Infra Client to move past an error to see what else is going on in the recipe, outside of a known failure
-* Using chef-solo to run targeted chef-client runs for specific scenarios
+* Using chef-solo to run targeted Chef Infra Client runs for specific scenarios

 chef_handler
 -----------------------------------------------------
 .. tag handler

-Use a handler to identify situations that arise during a chef-client run, and then tell the chef-client how to handle these situations when they occur.
+Use a handler to identify situations that arise during a Chef Infra Client run, and then tell the Chef Infra Client how to handle these situations when they occur.

 .. end_tag